FLOWER IDENTIFICATION BY FAMILY

 The first step in identifying a wild flower or garden flower is to establish which family it belongs to.
 On this website 42 Flowering Plant families are listed.
 Go to the Index of Flowering Plant Families for links to some of these families.
 Wild flower Guide books typically illustrate up to 2000 species but in the recently-published book ‘Flowers’ we included 253 garden plants and 171 wild flowers in the 42 families – on average 10 plants per family.
 So if you can work out what plant the family is in it saves a lot of time thumbing through guide books.
 To use any flower key you need to be able to recognise the parts of a flower (sepal, petal, corolla, calyx, stamen, style and stigma) and how the flowers are arranged on the plant (inflorescence).

-To identify the family, there are 3 keys to use.
+Flower identification by family based on 3 keys.
 Click on the buttons below the 3 photos to go to the family identification keys.

 A. Petals and Stamens – Examine the number of petals in each flower.
 Monocots (8 families) all have flowers with 6 ‘petal-like’ tepals.
 Eudicot families have flowers with 0,3, 4, 5, 6 or more petals.
 For 4 or 5 petal families examine the number of stamens inside the flower.